pkra/ebookcraft2018/01-mathml/mathml.md

 * iBooks
   * all problems wrt to native implementations apply
   * requires detailed testing
-    * Anecdotal evidence: every time I'm asked to look at content, I find a new bug
+    * Anecdotal evidence: every time I'm asked to look at native MML, I find a new bug
   * unstable implementations
-    * fraction line lost
+    * fraction line unstable -- no bug filed, accidentally fixed over a year later
-    * OL+LI+MATHBLOCK
+    * current example: OL+LI+MATHBLOCK => LI is dropped
   * iBooks Author format
     * iBooks uses Pages layout engine not WebKit/Safari
     * yet more differences

+---

+# The MathML question

+* 1998: MathML 1, 2003: MathML 2, 2010: MathML 3, 2014: MathML 3rev2, 2016: MathWG closed
+* MathML is a high-level spec and browser vendors are focused on low-level APIs
+* Both CSS and SVG can provide what MathML provides
+* Tools can enrich MathML to provide textual descriptions and more leveraging ARIA
+* The state of CSS and SVG (in ebooks) needs improvements
+* The state of web accessibility (in ebooks) needs improvements

+**Is MathML helping or hindering?**